dodevops/cloudcontrol/README.md

 Includes workflows and tools to connect to a Tanzu cluster.

-#### Note about logins when using the &quot;kubernetes&quot; feature
+#### Note about logins when using the _"kubernetes"_ feature

 The kubernetes login tokens usually expire after a few hours already.
-You can run the &amp;#x60;relogin&amp;#x60; script (located in ~/bin, thus available without path) to re-execute the same login commands as the initialization process does.
+You can run the `k8s-relogin` script (located in ~/bin, thus available without path) to re-execute the same login commands as the initialization process does.

 #### Configuration